 Do not go nuts, though, over finding the perfect maximum quantity for your ice cream maker.
 The only problem you may encounter will be that as the ice cream expands in volume, it may escape from the canister and land onto the floor.
 This can be easily prevented if you stay around with a spoon and an eager mouth.

-And if you are a pastry chef and you want something professional, this is the book to go: Frozen Desserts.
+And if you are a pastry chef and you want a professional book, this is the one to go: Frozen Desserts.